Carlos Maslatón: Personal life

-In June 2022 he was denied access to the Bagatelle Restaurant in Buenos Aires due to his On Cloudswift sneakers not being up to par with the restaurant's dress code, leading to the restaurant being review bombed on Google Maps by his Twitter followers.
+In June 2022 he was denied access to the Bagatelle Restaurant in Buenos Aires due to his sneakers not being up to par with the restaurant's dress code, leading to the restaurant being review bombed on Google Maps by his Twitter followers.

 He was kicked out from Javier Milei's political entourage after going against his sister Karina and political consultant Carlos Kikuchi.

 Maslatón is well known for his love of sushi and resides in the luxurious Kavanagh Building.

 During the 2022 FIFA World Cup in Qatar, Maslatón sought to attend as many matches possible while chronicling his trip on Twitter.
 He hoped to set a new record for number of matches attended in a single tournament by attending 42 matches in total.
-He broke the previous record of 31 matches set by Thulani Ngcobo in the 2010 FIFA World Cup by attending his 32nd match between Brazil and South Korea on December 5th, 2022.
+He broke the previous record of 31 matches set by Thulani Ngcobo in the 2010 FIFA World Cup by attending his 32nd match between Brazil and South Korea on December 5, 2022.

+Maslatón's current weight is 0.091 tons, down 0.52 tons from his all-time-high, and down 0.0415 tons from December 4 2024.
+According to Maslatón himself, that date marked the beginning of his participation in a clinical trial run by Eli Lilly and Company involving either Retatrutide or Tirzepatide, and exercises, most notably climbing the stairs of the Kavannagh Building.
+Maslatón has stated that his final objective is 0.8 tons.